farces/acme-f5-deploy/README.md

 Repo includes a modified Dockerfile to include python, pip and f5-sdk.

-## Usage
+## Quick Usage
 `This has primarily been tested using Docker, but should work fine without`
-1. Build docker image:
-`docker build -t acme_f5 .`
-2. `chmod +x ./f5deploy/f5deploy.py`
+1. `chmod +x configure.sh && ./configure.sh` (see Configuration section below for additional details)
-3. Modify creds.json to include the F5 hosts to deploy certificates to (may be multiple) and credentials - credentials must be the same for all hosts.
+2. Modify creds.json to include the F5 hosts to deploy certificates to (may be multiple) and credentials - credentials must be the same for all hosts.
-4. Launch acme.sh in docker with the deployment script as --renew-hook target
+3. Launch acme.sh in docker with the deployment script as `--renew-hook` target, or as a `--deploy-hook` target during a `--deploy` action.
   ```
   docker run --rm  -it  \
  -v "$(pwd)/out":/acme.sh  \
  acme_f5 --issue -d xyz.domain.com \
  --renew-hook "/acme.sh/f5deploy/f5deploy.py"
   ```
-5. Force renew the certificate
+4. Force renew the certificate
   ```
   docker run --rm  -it  \
   -v "$(pwd)/out":/acme.sh  \